Interpretable machine learning of halo gas density profiles: a sensitivity analysis of cosmological hydrodynamical simulations: Validation

 where $\rho_{ij}$ and $\hat{\rho}_{ij}$ are, respectively, the true and predicted gas density at the $j$-th radial bin in the $i$-th halo; $N_{\rm h}$ and $N_r$ are the total number of haloes in the simulation considered, and the number of radial bins, respectively.
 We will refer to $\langle \alpha \rangle$ as `mean accuracy' hereafter.

 We plot the mean accuracy as a function of redshift for all the flagship simulations, as well as all variants of Simba, in Figure~\ref{fig:accuracy_z}.
-In the left panel, the mean accuracy is computed by comparing the predicted and true gas density profiles in the training set.
+Diamonds show the mean accuracy when computed by comparing the predicted and true gas density profiles in the training set.
 This is simply a self-consistency check, as any data-driven model is expected to accurately recover the target variables on which it was trained, starting from the same input features.
-The right panel of Figure~\ref{fig:accuracy_z} shows the redshift evolution of the mean accuracy, as computed on the test set.
+Circles show the redshift evolution of the mean accuracy, as computed on the test set.
 This is the relevant parameter to assess the performance of the model, since it becomes practically useful when applied to data that the algorithm has not yet seen.
 For each simulation, trends are similar to those observed for the training set, but the overall accuracy is systematically lower.
 This is typical in ML models.

 The IllustrisTNG and EAGLE-100 simulations exhibit an overall better accuracy, close to $90\%$ for $z\gtrsim 1$, and around $86\%$ at $z=0$.
-In the case of Simba, the mean accuracy is lower: about $85\%$ for $z\gtrsim1$ for all runs containing at least stellar feedback.
-The No-feedback run exhibits a lower accuracy, around $82-83\%$, in the same redshift interval.
-At $z=0$, the mean accuracy of the different fluctuates between $78\%$ and $84\%$.
+In the case of Simba, the mean accuracy is lower: about $86-87\%$ at $z \gtrsim 2$ in all variants considered.
+This decays slightly at lower redshift, with a spread in accuracy between 83\% and 86\% depending on the run.
+The reduction in accuracy when switching from the training to the test set as the term of comparison for our predictions is around 5\%-7\% for IllustrisTNG and EAGLE, and 6-11\% for Simba.

 The systematically lower accuracy for the Simba simulations suggests that the model would perhaps benefit from extra input features.
 We will discuss possible ameliorations in this sense in Section~\ref{sec:limitations}.
 More broadly, the accuracy declines at $z=0$ for all models, again hinting towards some important piece of information that the model is missing.
 However, we remind the reader that here we aim at presenting a proof of concept, which will be duly generalised in future work.
-It is still remarkable that with a simple model, based on a handful of input features, we can recover the true gas density profiles with $80-90\%$ accuracy in most cases.
+It is still remarkable that with a simple model, based on a handful of input features, we can recover the true gas density profiles with $83-90\%$ accuracy in most cases.

 This leads to the question of what level of accuracy can be considered `good enough'.
 Clearly, that depends on the specific application of the model that one has in mind, therefore there is no universal answer.
 An obvious application concerns analytical or semi-analytical models of galaxy formation where the star formation history in a galaxy is linked to the gas density profile of the host halo \citep[e.g.][]{HS03, Lacey_2016, SP21}.
 Our algorithm can be embedded in such frameworks to provide a simulations-informed connection between the properties of the central galaxy with the surrounding gas distribution.
 The desirable accuracy would then ultimately depend on the observations the specific star formation model is compared with.
 Therefore, the suitability of our algorithm as an ingredient of analytical or semi-analytical frameworks should be assessed on a case-by-case basis.